666ghj/Weibo_PublicOpinion_AnalysisSystem/README-EN.md

 3. **Powerful Multimodal Capabilities**: Breaking through text and image limitations, capable of deep analysis of short video content from TikTok, Kuaishou, etc., and precisely extracting structured multimodal information cards such as weather, calendar, stocks from modern search engines, giving you comprehensive control over public opinion dynamics.

-4. **Agent "Forum" Collaboration Mechanism**: Endowing different Agents with unique toolsets and thinking patterns, conducting chain-of-thought collision and debate through the "forum" mechanism.
+4. **Agent "Forum" Collaboration Mechanism**: Endowing different Agents with unique toolsets and thinking patterns, introducing a debate moderator model, conducting chain-of-thought collision and debate through the "forum" mechanism.
 This not only avoids the thinking limitations of single models and homogenization caused by communication, but also catalyzes higher-quality collective intelligence and decision support.

 5. **Seamless Integration of Public and Private Domain Data**: The platform not only analyzes public opinion, but also provides high-security interfaces supporting seamless integration of your internal business databases with public opinion data.
 Breaking through data barriers, providing powerful analysis capabilities of "external trends + internal insights" for vertical businesses.